att-innovate/qnetdes/docs/demos/superdense-coding.rst

 Setup Agents
 ----------------------------------------
-Let us first define Agent Charlie who creates and distributes the bell state pair to Alice and Bob.
-We can extend the Agent classes and redefine our :math:`\textit{run()}` methods.
-To create our bell State Pair, he can use a Hadamard (:math:`\textbf{H}`) and Controlled-Not (:math:`\textbf{CNOT}`) gate from pyquil.
+Let us first define agent Charlie who creates and distributes the bell state pair to Alice and Bob.
+We can extend the agent classes and redefine our :math:`\textit{run()}` methods.
+To create our bell state pair, he can use a Hadamard (:math:`\textbf{H}`) and Controlled-Not (:math:`\textbf{CNOT}`) gate from pyquil.
 Then, using netQuil, we want to distribute each qubit to Alice and Bob.